 Twilio Account SID rate limit: A customer with a total of 30 Twilio long code phone numbers on a specific Account SID would have a maximum rate of 25 long code MMS messages per second.

 Notice: These rate limits describe the maximum rate at which long code MMS messages will be processed and sent to carrier networks.
 This is not an SLA for delivery speed.
 Twilio does not guarantee 25 MPS throughput for long code MMS at all times – 25 MPS is a maximum, and average throughput may differ.
 Multiple factors, including traffic congestion, downstream carrier issues, and individual device behavior, may impact the actual delivery speed.

 MMS Rate Limiting for Short Codes

-- For time-sensitive messages, we recommend that you keep a close eye on the Message Queue length.
+- For time-sensitive messages, we recommend that you keep a close eye on your message queue times using Latency Insights.